zhaog918/docker-machine-driver-fusion/README.md

 to be installed on your host.
 Earlier versions of Fusion might still work with this driver, but it's not officially supported.

-> The main difference is that two NIC are supported.
+> **The main difference is:**
+> Extracted from docker-machine project
+> Added dual-network card function , separates public and private networks

 ## Installation